SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

-            * Updated the discussion of the ``@NSManaged`` attribute in the :ref:`Attributes_DeclarationAttributes` section, now that the attribute can be applied to certain instances methods.
+            * Updated the discussion of the ``@NSManaged`` attribute in the :ref:`Attributes_DeclarationAttributes` section, now that the attribute can be applied to certain instance methods.

             * Updated the :ref:`Functions_VariadicParameters` section,
               now that variadic parameters can be declared in any position